hanishkvc/prgs-covid-cowin_vaccine_check/README.md

 If one runs the commandline nodejs based version of the program, then one can get the list of vaccine centers (with vaccine availability) wrt the specified state and specified date.

-node index.js --state "State Name" --date "DD-MM-YYYY"
+node index.js --state "State Name" \[--date DD-MM-YYYY\] \[--vaccine vaccineName\]

+If date is not specified, then the current date is used.

+If vaccine is not specified, get vac centers for all vaccines available on the specified date.